 A structured baseline for architecture characteristics, styles and engineering architect responsibilities.

-This chapter connects system design with architecture reasoning: how to choose an architectural style, document trade-offs, and evolve a system over a long lifecycle.
+This chapter connects system design with architecture reasoning: how to choose an architectural style for the context, how to document trade-offs so nobody has to reverse-engineer them a year later, and how to keep a system evolving over a long lifecycle.

 Why this section matters